songlinesGOGO/Node_emailer/README.md

 Simple Node.js app using Nodemailer to send emails

-- Please add your own SMTP info for it to work
+You can add your own SMTP info to make it work

 ### Version